nextapps-de/mikado/bench/README.md

 #### About the test environment

-This test also covers runtime optimizations of each library which is very important to produce good benchmark results.
+This test also covers runtime optimizations of each library which is very important to produce meaningful benchmark results.
 The goal is to get closest to a real environment.

 That's basically the main difference to other tests<!-- like <a href="https://krausest.github.io/js-framework-benchmark/current.html">this</a>-->.
 Other benchmarks may re-loading the whole page/application after every single test loop.
 This would be a good step away from a real environment and also cannot cover one of the biggest strength of Mikado which is based on several runtime optimizations.